-Our grant writers were successful in raising funds through 42 grants for a variety of our services.
+Our grant writers were successful in raising funds through a diverse group of grants for a variety of our services.

 Special Thanks to all who donate to St Vincent de Paul

 Local Foundations Key to Our Support

 St. Vincent de Paul and its Conferences operate with an annual budget of more than $1 million.
 Over half of these funds are generated in-house by our Thrift Store revenues, while another $350,000 comes from foundation and government grants.
 Individual contributions, including the annual “Light the Winter Fires”, Christian Charities Golf Invitational and area church support, round out our major sources of funds.
 This diversification of sources of funds strategy helps our Council secure the monies we need to operate in a more predictable manner.
 Social Services and Home Visitation Conferences as well as the Dental Program all benefit from these supplemental funds.